 - 5. Weed Eater WE14T, 14 in.
 4.2-Amp Electric Corded String Trimmer

 - What to Look For When Buying a Weed Eater

 - What’s the difference between a weed eater and a weed whacker?

 - What’s the Difference Between Weed Eater Shaft Types?

 Why Buy a Weed Eater?

 Even after you’ve done mowing your lawn, you’re still left with the problem of how to keep those edges, borders, and hard-to-reach spots looking neat and tidy.
-A weed eater helps you finish the job and do what even the best lawn mower out there can’t do.
+A weed eater or trimmer helps you finish the job and do what even the best lawn mower out there can’t do.